Mathieu Bock-Côté

-Mathieu Bock-Côté (/fr/; born August 20, 1980), often referred to by his initials MBC, is a Canadian sociologist, essayist, writer, public intellectual, and conservative political commentator who resides in Paris, where he appears as a television and radio personality.
+Mathieu Bock-Côté (/fr/; born August 20, 1980), often referred to by his initials MBC, is a Canadian sociologist, essayist, public intellectual, and conservative political commentator who resides in Paris, where he appears as a television and radio personality.

-An alumnus of the Université de Montréal (UdeM) and Université du Québec à Montréal (UQAM), from which he received his PhD, Bock-Côté worked at the Université de Sherbrooke (UdeS) as a chargé de cours (lecturer), a position he holds at UdeM's HEC Montréal.
 Bock-Côté, a noted columnist at Le Journal de Montréal, is known for his work on and criticism of multiculturalism and immigration.
 He strongly supports the Quebec sovereignty movement.

 Career

+Academic career

+An alumnus of the Université de Montréal (UdeM) and Université du Québec à Montréal (UQAM), from which he received his PhD, Bock-Côté worked at the Université de Sherbrooke (UdeS) as a chargé de cours (lecturer), a position he holds at UdeM's HEC Montréal.

+Media career

-Best known for his advocacy of Quebec nationalism and free speech, Bock-Côté is a prominent critic of multiculturalism, anationalism, and political correctness.
-Bock-Côté worked as a columnist for 24 Hours before being hired by Le Journal de Montréal.
-His open letters are published in newspapers such as La Presse and Le Devoir.
+Bock-Côté worked as a columnist for 24 Hours before being hired by Le Journal de Montréal by his friend and owner Pierre Karl Péladeau.
+His open letters have been published in newspapers such as La Presse and Le Devoir.
 When he resided in Montreal, he was a frequent guest on television shows on Télé-Québec and Le Canal Nouvelles.
 In France, his columns are published by Le Figaro.

-Politically a sovereignist and nationalist, Bock-Côté identifies as a conservative and is a critic of cancel culture.
-He has been described as a "conservative republican".
-In 2019, the Quebec premier François Legault said to be a reader of his book The Empire of Political Correctness.
-Bock-Côté has notable critics in Quebec as well.
-He has frequently been accused by his critics of pushing the Great Replacement conspiracy theory into the mainstream, stated that Donald Trump was a victim of political persecution, and has been seen by critics as a radical conservative.

 In 2021, Bock-Côté moved to Paris as he was recruited by CNews to participate in a Saturday weekly political show hosted by Thomas Lequertier, in which he debates about public affairs with a guest.
 In parallel, he appeared as a guest on some of the channel's other programs.
 Bock-Côté also has a ten-minute morning radio column on Europe 1 four times a week titled "La Carte blanche de Mathieu Bock-Côté".
 He has become an attentive follower of French politics, stating: "France is a fascinating intellectual and political laboratory."